“The greatest evil is physical pain.”

 Opioids

 Opioids are well known to be effective for pain of all types, though somewhat less so for neuropathic pain.
 Their effectiveness for pain is based on their activity of stimulating opioid receptors, most importantly the mu-opioid receptor (See Opioids).
 However, opioids also activate specific TLRs such as TLR-4 which leads to the release of inflammatory modulators including TNF-α and interleukin-1.
-Constant low-level release of these modulators is thought to reduce the effectiveness of opioids for paint with time and to be involved in both the development of opioid analgesic tolerancs and in the emergence of oioid-induced hypersensitivity to pain.
+Constant low-level release of these modulators is thought to reduce the effectiveness of opioids for pain with time and to be involved in both the development of opioid analgesic tolerancs and in the emergence of opioid-induced hypersensitivity to pain.

 Morphine‐3‐glucuronide (M3G), a liver metabolite (breakdown product) of morphine, increases neuronal excitability via Toll‐like receptors (TLR).
 Morphine activation of TLR4, concentrated in spinal glial cells causes the release of inflammatory proteins (interleukin‐1, and tumor necrosis factor (TNF‐α), that result in neuroinflammation and increased pain.
 It is believed that M3G is a significant contributor to the side effects of morphine and that individual variants, genetic-based or otherwise, lead to greater M3G levels in some patients causing greater intolerance of morphine.
 This can be especially true in patients with compromised renal function which leads to reduced elimination of M3G and greater symptoms of toxicity.

-Opioid Antagonists
+Opioid Antagonists and Toll-like receptors (TLRs)

 Opioid antagonists that have the opposite effect of opioids by blocking the activity of opioids are now being explored for new applications in pain management.
 Certain opioid antagonists (actually reverse agonists), including naloxone and naltrexone, not only function to block opioid activity at opioid receptors but they also block or antagonize activity at the TLR-4 receptors as well.
 This is believed to reduce the neuroinflammation triggered by TLR-4 and may be of benefit in the treatment of the neuropathic pain conditions described above.
 In fact, there is a growing body of research suggesting that low dose naltrexone may be effective for fibromyalgia and other conditions associated with central sensitivity.